solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-09-06-AI-Full-Chat-Application/docs/deployment.md

 Use the steps below to monitor the solution with Application Insights:

-1. Navigate to the `Application Insights` resource created as part of the deployment.
+1. Navigate to the `Application Insights` resource that was created as part of the deployment.

 2. Select the `Logs` section and create a new query with the following statement.
 Change the "Time range" setting on top tool bar to reflect the required time range.
 Click the `Run` button to execute the query: